 The Jesse Evans Gang, also known as “The Boys”, was an outlaw gang involved in cattle rustling and armed robbery in New Mexico from 1872 to 1879.
 The outlaws were led by Jesse Evans and for a while, Billy the Kid rode with the gang.

-Jesse Evans Gang, aka: The Boys (1872-1879) – Led by Jesse Evans, this gang was actively involved in cattle rustling and armed robbery in New Mexico in mid 1870’s, and for a while Billy the Kid rode with the gang.
-When the feud between the Dolan faction and John H. Tunstall began, each trying to control business interests and the cattle industry in Lincoln County, the Dolan-Murphy faction hired the Evans Gang to act as “enforcers.”
-It was after this occurred that Billy the Kid quit riding with the Evans Gang and would eventually support the opposing Tunstall faction, known as the Regulators.
+When a feud between the Dolan-Murphy faction and John H. Tunstall began, with each trying to control business interests and the cattle industry in Lincoln County, the gang was hired by Dolan-Murphy to act as “enforcers.”
+After this occurred, Billy the Kid quit riding with the Evans Gang and would eventually support the opposing Tunstall faction, known as the Regulators.
 Some of the gang’s members were eventually involved in the “posse” that was formed by Sheriff William Brady to confront John Tunstall, an event that left Tunstall dead and ignited the Lincoln County War.

-In the ultimate gunfight that occurred, Jesse Evans shot and killed Texas Ranger George Bingham, and gang member John Gross was killed by rangers.
+In the ultimate gunfight that occurred, Jesse Evans shot and killed Texas Ranger George Bingham, and gang member John Gross was killed.
 The members of the gang were finally forced to surrender.
-Evans was sentenced to prison in Huntsville but managed to escape from a work detail in May, 1882 and was never heard from again.
+Evans was sentenced to prison in Huntsville but managed to escape from a work detail in May 1882 and was never heard from again.